byui-physics/main/pages/Faculty/NelsonL/materialsResearch/formationEnergies.md

 remains:  How can we be certain that there isn't a different crystal structure with a formation energy that is even smaller than for L1\\(_1\\)?
 If we were to find one, it's formation would be favored over L1\\(_1\\).
-Hopefully, you can see the need to perform exhaustive searches over large sets of crystals to find the ground states.
+Since there are an infinite number of candidate crystal structures, we can never be 100 % sure that the ground states have been found.
+The best we can do is to search over a very large set of crystals that are suspected to be groundstates.

 ### You try